nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-23/lab/README.md

-# LAB - Hooks API
+# LAB - Custom Hooks: Socket and Fetch

 In this lab, you will be creating a two page application, where one page exhibits a socket connection, and another page loads some data from an external API.